Content Marketing:

 Good messaging is never on the nose.
 It's got layers.

-For this Zelle® holiday email, it'd be easy to say "Send a gift to someone you love."
-Just like so many other banks marketing Zelle® to clients.
+For this Zelle® holiday email, anyone can say "Send a gift to someone you love."
+Just like many banks marketing Zelle® today.

 This message opts for the unexpected.
-That radical candor that doesn't usually come from a bank.
-It's about addressing that elephant in the room: how every shopper in America (at some point) during the holiday season wishes they got their shopping done “yesterday.”
+That radical candor that doesn't typically come from banking (addressing that elephant in the room) how nearly every shopper during the holiday wishes they got their shopping done “yesterday.”

-When a big bank can be honest and relatable, when you can just meet people where they're at—you earn the trust of your audience.
+When a bank can be honest and relatable, when you can meet people where they're at—you earn the attention of your audience.